 The Quinjets were introduced as small, fast passenger jets that take the heroes where they need to be.
 The name is an Artifact Title; they were introduced when the team had only five members.
+The Quinjets not only have since gotten larger to account for the Avengers' expanded roster, they're no longer even jets and in fact are equipped for short-range space travel.
 For a while, their teammate Hawkeye had his own sky-cycle which was soon manufactured into multiple cycles for all non-flying members.

 The Great Lakes Avengers, with a significantly lower budget, had "Quin-Jetta" — a Volkswagen Jetta with "GLA" painted on the doors.
 Later, after getting the benefits of government sanction, a garage was shown with all sorts of things, like Big Bertha's Bouncing Buggy and Flatman's Flatamaran.
-Squirrel Girl ends up in the Squirrel-a-Gig, an autogyro with a definite squirrel motif that's based on the Bat-Whirlygig mentioned above.
-(Makes you wonder what Mr Immortal would have — perhaps a Toyota Hilux?)
+Squirrel Girl ends up in the Squirrel-a-Gig, an autogyro with a definite squirrel motif that's based on the Bat-Whirlygig.

 Batman Returns had a slightly different Batmobile and the unusual Bat Jetsleigh.
 The Penguin rode in a giant floating duck.